Dalton Crosses Twice As Ulster ‘A’ Earn Opening Win Over Connacht Eagles

 The Eagles’ lineout also creaked at an important stage, robbing them of a gilt-edged scoring chance.
 Then, having won a scrum penalty and turned down a kickable shot, the visitors emerged scoreless with Ulster ‘A’ responding with a scrum penalty of their own.

-However, the westerners were swiftly back on the attack thanks to Humphreys’ yellow card.
+However, the westerners were swiftly back on the attack thanks to Humphreys’ yellow card for a high tackle.
 They marched back into the opposition 22, won their lineout, and replacement Conor O’Shaughnessy’s snappy break, linking with Treacy, led to Jennings scoring out wide.

 It remained 28-22 with O’Shaughnessy missing the conversion, although a blindside break had Treacy threatening again with 70 minutes on the clock.
 The Ward brothers, Zac and Bryn, led the Ulstermen’s resistence, winning a relieving penalty at the breakdown.